vincentloechner/pytkdraw/README.md

-# A basic draw GUI for Python3.
+# A simple draw GUI for Python3.

 [](---------------------------------------------------------------------------)
 ## CONTENT